allangisoni/MyJournalApp/README.md

 Journo application

 # Getting Started
-This app allows to express themselves by creating a journal note for any particular day.
+This app allows a user to express themselves by creating a journal note for any particular day.

 I have used the following components for development: